equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 Check the `30-anthos-vars.tf` file for additional values (including number of user worker nodes and vCPU/RAM settings for the worker nodes) which can be set via the terraform.tfvars file.

 ## Google Anthos Documentation
-Once Anthos is deployed on Packet, all of the documentation for using Google Anthos is located on the [Anthos Documentation Page](https://cloud.google.com/anthos/docs).
+Once Anthos is deployed on Equinix Metal, all of the documentation for using Google Anthos is located on the [Anthos Documentation Page](https://cloud.google.com/anthos/docs).

 ## Troubleshooting
 Some common issues and fixes.